-If an applicant or participant indicates that an exception, change, or adjustment to a rule, policy, practice, or service is needed because of a disability, HUD requires that the Housing Connect treat the information as a
+If an applicant or participant indicates that an exception, change, or adjustment to a rule, policy, practice, or service is needed because of a disability, HUD requires that Housing Connect treat the information as a request for a reasonable accommodation, even if no formal request is made [Joint Statement of the Department of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].

-The family must explain what type of accommodation is needed to provide the person with the disability full access to the Housing Connect's programs and services.
+The family must explain what type of accommodation is needed to provide the person with the disability full access to Housing Connect's programs and services.